sciencemesh/sciencemesh/docs/content/en/docs/Technical-documentation/Central-Database/_index.md

 To manage this data, an instance of the **[GOCDB](https://github.com/GOCDB/gocdb)** is used.
 The GOCDB is a grid configuration database developed by [EGI](https://www.egi.eu).
 Below you will find a brief overview of how to gain access to the Science Mesh GOCDB instance, as well as where the information regarding your site can be found.
 The GOCDB also comes with [detailed documentation](https://wiki.egi.eu/wiki/GOCDB).

+To register a Science Mesh site, you first need to get access to the database.
+As registration requires human approval, you are advised to do this step first.
+In the later stage of the deployment, Site endpoints will configured (both in the Site's IOP as well as in the Central Database).

 ## Gaining access
 [The central database is available through a web interface](https://gocdb.sciencemesh.uni-muenster.de).